 - 4 minutes to read

-XPO gives you the ability to generate persistent objects for your existing databases using only a few mouse clicks.
-It provides a design-time wizard that allows you to generate persistent objects for one or more data tables in your database at the same time.
-It is only needed to specify connection settings to the database, and select target tables and columns.
-The wizard will automatically generate persistent objects for the selected tables.
+XPO supports the database-first development approach: you can generate persistent objects for your existing databases with no coding with a wizard.
+XPO installation ships with a design-time wizard that allows you to generate persistent objects for one or more data tables in your database at the same time.

-Data tables whose primary keys are composed of several columns are not supported by the wizard.
+The wizard does not support data tables whose primary keys are composed of multiple columns.
 These tables are neither displayed nor processed by the wizard.

 Step by Step Instructions

 Select the Add | New Item… command from the context menu in Solution Explorer.